IterativeStatistics/BasicIterativeStatistics/joss/paper.md

 # Statement of need

-This library provides a fault tolerant Python package, called `Iterative-stats`, that enables high resolution global sensitivity analysis at large scale via on-the-fly statistics updates and a controlled intermediate storage. `Iterative-stats` was designed to be used independently from computation parallelization frameworks, which enables high bandwidth applications such as the example used in [@Melissa].
+This library provides a fault tolerant Python package, called `Iterative-stats`, that enables high resolution global sensitivity analysis at large scale via on-the-fly statistics updates and a controlled intermediate storage. `Iterative-stats` was designed to be used independently from computation parallelization frameworks, which enables high bandwidth applications such as the example used in [@Schouler2023].
 It will also soon be released with [@Salome].
 Beyond existing applications, this package is also a playground for more experimental integrations compared to heavier and more established packages such as [@OpenTURNS] (for instance, Sobol indices).

 # About the implemented methods